2023 Best Value Nursing Doctor's Degree Schools in Tennessee

 In-state tuition fees for graduate students at UT Knoxville are $13,380 per year.

-Read full report on Nursing at Tennessee Technological University
+Full Nursing at Tennessee Technological University Report

-With a ranking of #6, Southern Adventist University did quite well on this year’s best value schools for nursing students working on their doctor’s degree.
-Located in the large suburb of Collegedale, Southern Adventist is a private not-for-profit college with a small student population.
+Southern Adventist University ranked #6 on this year’s Best Value Nursing Doctor’s Degree Schools in Tennessee list.
+Located in the suburb of Collegedale, Southern Adventist is a private not-for-profit school with a small student population.

 Read full report on Nursing at Southern Adventist University